orellabac/onprem-install/docs/README.preview-single-host.md

    certificate authority bundle (3 files in all).
 They should all be in pem format.

-1. At this time, CodeStream OnPrem is invitation only.
+1. At this time **CodeStream OnPrem** is invitation only.
 You will need an account on [Docker Hub](https://hub.docker.com) and you will need to be invited to the TeamCodeStream organization.
+Send an email to sales@codestream.com with your docker hub ID to request access.

 To simplify the initial configuration, there is a **bash** script that will take you through the configuration process.
-You can also use it to control the container services.
+You can also use it to control the container services and maintenance functions.

 ----
 ## Install the config script and create the configuration file